- Investigations into Law Student and Lawyer Wellbeing: Friday 15 June 12.00 - 5.00

 - Rebecca O'Rourke (CUP) have sent us some resources that can be really useful.
 Author guides from CUP can be found here

 - A Guide to Peer Reviewing Journal Articles

 - A set of papers regarding peer reviewing in other fields can be found here

-- 10th April 2017 Stories of research projects in legal education is a special LERN session at the Association of Law Teachers (ALT) Annual Conference at Portsmouth University.
-We are bringing together researchers from the LERN funded projects to explore many of the practical issues surrounding the undertaking of a project.
-Check the conference programme and book you seat here.
+- On Monday 10th April 2017 LERN held a special session at the Association of Law Teachers (ALT) Annual Conference at Portsmouth University on Stories of research projects in legal education - bringing together researchers from the LERN funded projects to explore many of the practical issues surrounding the undertaking of a project.

 - On Wednesday 8th March 2017 Dr Debra Malpass (Head of Research and Analysis) and Mijanur Rashid (Statistical Modelling Analyst) at the SRA held a Workshop devoted to designing robust surveys and de-mystifying statistical data.

 On Wednesday 8th February 2017 Dr Chalen Westaby led a Workshop on ‘Researching emotional labour’ Ths was a very stimulating yet highly practical session.